Florian-Wilhelm/Raspberry-Pi/README.md

-This is for now just a random collection of code examples for the Raspberry Pi and the Raspberry Pi Pico.
+This is for now just a random collection of Python and MicroPython code examples for the Raspberry Pi and the Raspberry Pi Pico.

 Comments and names of variables etc. will be partially in German.
 Sorry for that :-).